jbcodeforce/flink-studies/docs/coding/flink-sql.md

 * [Confluent temporal join](https://docs.confluent.io/cloud/current/flink/reference/queries/joins.html#temporal-joins)
 * [Window Join Queries in Confluent Cloud for Apache Flink](https://docs.confluent.io/cloud/current/flink/reference/queries/window-join.html)

+???- info "Inner knowledge on temporal join"
+    Event-time temporal joins are used to join two or more tables based on a **common** event time (in one of the record table or the kafka record: `$rowtime` system column).
+With an event-time attribute, the operator can retrieve the value of a key as it was at some point in the past.
+The right-side, versioned table, stores all versions, identified by time, since the last watermark.

+    The temporal Flink sql looks like:

+    ```sql
+    SELECT [column_list]
+    FROM table1 [AS <alias1>]
+    [LEFT] JOIN table2 FOR SYSTEM_TIME AS OF table1.{ rowtime } [AS <alias2>]
+    ON table1.column-name1 = table2.column-name1
+    ```

+    When enriching a particular `table1`, an event-time temporal join waits until the watermark on the table2 stream reaches the timestamp of that `table1` row, because only then is it reasonable to be confident that the result of the join is being produced with complete knowledge of the relevant `table2` data.
+This table2 record can be old as the watermark on that table being late.

-???- info "How to join two tables on a key within a time window and store results in a target table?"
+???- info "How to join two tables on a key within a time window using event column as timestamp and store results in a target table?"
-    Full examples:
+    Full example:

     ```sql
     -- use separate statements to create the tables